 The Blue Mountains is a true paradise for passionate bushwalkers as well as for casual hikers, with literally hundreds of beautiful walks to choose from.

 To help you pick a great walk for your next adventure, we have selected the best walks in the Blue Mountains, from short and easy trails to full-day hikes.

 If you love chasing waterfalls, Sydney’s most popular national park will not disappoint.
 The Blue Mountains is in fact home to several beautiful waterfalls, some easy to access and others a bit harder to find.

-We have listed seven scenic waterfalls in the Blue Mountains that you can get very close to with a bit of bushwalking involved.
+We have listed the most scenic waterfalls in the Blue Mountains that you can get very close to with a bit of bushwalking involved.